World Cup 2026 Odds: Who’s Favourite & Who Offers Value?

 Which teams are still fighting for World Cup 2026 spots?

-Six teams will be determined through playoffs in March 2026.
-UEFA playoffs will award four spots with Italy, Turkey, Wales, Denmark, and Ukraine among notable participants.
-Inter-confederation playoffs will award two spots, with New Caledonia, Jamaica, Bolivia, Suriname, DR Congo, and Iraq competing.
+The playoffs in March 2026 will determine the final six teams.
+UEFA playoffs will award four spots with Italy, Turkey, and Denmark among notable participants.
+Inter-confederation playoffs will award two spots, with New Caledonia, Jamaica, Bolivia, DR Congo, and Iraq competing.
 These playoff qualifiers will have minimal preparation time (only 2-3 weeks before the June 11 tournament start) potentially creating group-stage vulnerabilities worth exploiting in odds markets.

 What’s the difference between favorites and value bets?